EliasOPrado/list-of-important-commands/README.md

 run static files while `Debug=False`.

 Remember, to have access to `static` files while developing in `localhost` live `Debug.True`.

-### Remove commits

-To force to remove the last commit from git, use these 2 following commands:

-git reset --hard HEAD^
-git push origin -f

-If you want to remove the last 2 commits: git reset --hard HEAD~2 git push origin -f

 ### Install DB Browser for Sqlite